-When the federal government passed the Infrastructure Investment and Jobs Act, signed into law on Nov.
-15, 2021, it substantially increased federal funding across all modes of transportation.
-Funding from the IIJA is currently being released through apportionments.
-This program identifies IIJA funding contributions where currently known and reflects improved federal funding levels in the future.
+The federal government recently passed the Infrastructure Investment and Jobs Act, which was signed into law on Nov.
+15, 2021.
+This act substantially increases federal funding across all modes.
+Funding from the IIJA is currently being released through apportionments, and this MYP identifies IIJA funding contributions where currently known and reflects improved federal funding levels in the future.